Chin Peng: Early revolutionary activity

 In early 1941 AEBUS was dissolved.
-Chin Peng became Ipoh District committee member of the Party.
+Chin Peng became Ipoh District committee member of the party.
 "He led student underground cells of three Chinese secondary schools and the Party's organisations of the shop assistants, domestic servants of European families, workers at brick kilns and barbers."

 In June 1941 he became a member of the Perak State Committee.

-Rise to prominence
+Second World War

 Chin Peng rose to prominence during World War II when many Chinese Malayans took to the jungle to fight a guerrilla war against the Japanese.
-These fighters, inspired by the example of the Communist Party of China, became known as the Malayan People's Anti-Japanese Army (MPAJA).
-Chin Peng became the liaison officer between the MPAJA and the British military in South-East Asia.
+These fighters, inspired by the example of the Chinese Communist Party (CCP), became known as the Malayan Peoples' Anti-Japanese Army (MPAJA).
+Chin Peng became the liaison officer between the MPAJA and the British military in Southeast Asia.

 The Japanese invasion of Malaya began in December 1941.
 In 1942 Chin was the youngest of three members of the Secretariat of the Perak State Committee: Su Yew Meng was secretary and Chang Meng Ching was the other member.
 In early 1943 the two senior members were captured by the Japanese, which left Chin Peng in charge.
 Contact with the Party's Central Committee had been lost; he attempted to re-establish it, travelling to Kuala Lumpur and meeting Chai Ker Meng.
 Later, party leader Lai Tek sent another Central Committee member, Lee Siow Peng (Siao Ping), to replace Chin as State Secretary.
 However, Lee Siow Peng was captured not long after while travelling to a meeting that was to be held in Singapore.

 Thus the job of establishing contact with the British commando Force 136 fell to Chin Peng.
-The first party of that force, consisting of Capt.
-John Davis and five Chinese agents had landed in Malaya on 24 May 1943, by submarine.
-Chin Peng made contact with this armed group on 30 September 1943.
+The first party of that force, consisting of Captain John Davis and five Chinese agents had landed in Malaya on 24 May 1943, by submarine.
+Chin Peng made contact with the group on 30 September 1943.
 He was active in his support for the British stay-behind troops but had no illusions about their failure to protect Malaya against the Japanese.
-In the course of this activity, he came into contact with Freddie Spencer Chapman, who called him a 'true friend' in his Malayan jungle memoir, 'The Jungle Is Neutral'.
+In the course of this activity, he came into contact with Freddie Spencer Chapman, who called him a 'true friend' in his Malayan jungle memoir, The Jungle Is Neutral.

-In recognition of his service during the war, Chin was awarded an OBE (though it was subsequently withdrawn later by the British government), a mention in despatches and two campaign medals by Britain.
-He was elected the Secretary-General of the Communist Party of Malaya after the betrayal of previous leader Lai Tek, who had turned out to be an agent for both the British and the Japanese and had denounced the leadership of the Party to the Japanese secret police.
+In recognition of his service during the war, Chin was awarded an Order of the British Empire (OBE) (though it was later withdrawn by the British government), a mention in despatches and two campaign medals by Britain.
+He was elected the Secretary-General of the Communist Party of Malaya after the previous leader Lai Tek, had turned out to be an agent for both the British and the Japanese and had denounced the leadership of the party to the Japanese secret police.
 Chin Peng was the most senior surviving member.